Boost Motivation with Universal Design for Learning

 Take moment to view this Calvin and Hobbes comic strip from October 1989.
 In this scene, Calvin’s dad is concerned about Calvin’s report card, and Calvin explains that he “does not like school.”
 His dad counters that Calvin seems to like to read and learn, as evidenced by his voraciously consuming books about dinosaurs.
 Calvin counters that, in school, they aren’t reading about dinosaurs!
 Clearly Calvin understands that when he has a choice about what he’s reading, reading and learning can be fun.

-Learner autonomy is about giving students more choice and control over how they achieve the learning objectives for the course.
-While they cannot, and should not, have choice over the learning objectives for a course, they can be given opportunities to choose how they get there.
-In this example, if the learning objective is to ‘improve reading skills’ or ‘improve reading comprehension’ or something similar, then allowing Calvin to read something he’s interested in could make him more motivated and successful, especially since he is clearly capable of doing it when he is interested.
+Learner autonomy is about giving students more choice and control over what they do in the course.
+While learners cannot and should not have choice over the learning objectives for a course, they can be given opportunities to choose how they achieve them.
+In the Calvin and Hobbes example, if the learning objective is to ‘improve reading skills’ or ‘improve reading comprehension’ or something similar, then allowing Calvin to read something he’s interested in could make him more motivated and successful, especially since he is clearly capable of doing it when he is interested.

 Ways you might increase learner choice and autonomy